What Is The Common Application?

 You can also set up a requirements tracker so that you are prepared to submit everything the admissions tutors want to see.

-What do I need to submit an application?
+What do I need to submit my Common App?

 There might be college-specific requirements, but there are also universal requirements that you are going to need to fulfill before you can submit your admissions application anywhere.